bampakoa/ngx-electronify/packages/core/projects/electron/README.md

   * `isX64` - Indicates if app is running on `x64` architecture
   * `isArm` - Indicates it app is running on `ARM` architecture

->Notice that all the above properties work normally, if you run the Angular application in the browser.
-However, their values will not be correct.
-So, make sure that you use the `isElectronApp` properly in your application.

 **The `remote` module is not supported in this library because it is no longer available in Electron, as it was the case in ngx-electron.
 You can read more about the removal [here](https://www.electronjs.org/docs/latest/breaking-changes#removed-remote-module).**

 ## 🙏 Acknowledgements